 Why do we think this is essential?
 Because the best time to think about financing is before you bid or have been awarded the contract.
 Knowing you have financing in place can provide extra assurance that you will be able to fulfill your part of a contract as a subcontractor to a prime contractor.
 Besides, in many cases, the government is going to require this from you; i.e. they’re going to want you to prove you have the financial capability to actually perform the contract you want to win.
-The first step in proving this capability is with a Financial Capability Letter.
+The first step in proving this capability is with a Financial Capability Letter (also called a Bank Confirmation Letter, or a Bank Comfort Letter).
 Click here to watch the recorded webinar on contract financing below.

 Be Prepared with a Financial Capability Letter

 If you’re seeking reliable financing partners before winning, you’re ahead of the game.
 As you seek out the right partner, don’t forget you can also have that lending partner or contract financing company (StreetShares is conveniently both, by the way) provide you with a letter that demonstrates that should you win the bid, you’re covered and fully capable on the financial end to make this contract a successful one.
 This, in essence, is the Financial Capability Letter.